THOMASELOVE/432-classes-2024/class24/README.md

 ## Announcements

 1. There is a Minute Paper after Class 24 due Wednesday 2024-04-17 at noon.
 The link will appear **by class time**.

+## Today's Agenda

+Using the tidymodels approach to build logistic models

+## One Last Thing

+To come.